 Rosa Parks: Roots of Activism

-Raymond and Rosa, who worked as a seamstress, became respected members of Montgomery’s large African-American community.
-Co-existing with white people in a city governed by “Jim Crow” (segregation) laws, however, was fraught with daily frustrations: Blacks could attend only certain (inferior) schools, could drink only from specified water fountains, could borrow books only from the “black” library, among other restrictions.
+Raymond and Rosa, who worked as a seamstress, became respected members of Montgomery’s large African American community.
+Co-existing with white people in a city governed by “Jim Crow” (segregation) laws, however, was fraught with daily frustrations: Blacks could attend only certain (inferior) schools, could drink only from specified water fountains and could borrow books only from the “black” library, among other restrictions.

-Although Raymond had previously discouraged her out of fear for her safety, in December 1943 Rosa also joined the Montgomery chapter of the NAACP, and she became chapter secretary.
+Although Raymond had previously discouraged her out of fear for her safety, in December 1943, Rosa also joined the Montgomery chapter of the NAACP and became chapter secretary.
 She worked closely with chapter president Edgar Daniel (E.D.)
 Nixon.
 Nixon was a railroad porter known in the city as an advocate for blacks who wanted to register to vote, and also as president of the local branch of the Brotherhood of Sleeping Car Porters union.

 December 1, 1955: Rosa Parks’ Arrest

 On Thursday, December 1, 1955, the 42-year-old Rosa Parks was commuting home from a long day of work at the Montgomery Fair department store by bus.
 Black residents of Montgomery often avoided municipal buses if possible because they found the Negroes-in-back policy so demeaning.
 Nonetheless, 70 percent or more riders on a typical day were black, and on this day Rosa Parks was one of them.